jmackey-astro/PION/README.md

 Licence
 ===========

 PION is distributed under a BSD3 License.
 Downloading, using, modifying and/or re-distributing the software implies acceptance of the License.
-See LICENCE.txt.
+See [LICENSE.md](https://git.dias.ie/massive-stars-software/pion/-/blob/master/LICENSE.md).